 Dear Sirs,

-This is an irrevocable offer [for a term of ____ (__) days] by ______ (hereinafter the “Generator”) to enter into an Output Marketing agreement for supply of capacity and electric energy in the Wholesale Electricity Market with Enron Comercializadora de Energía Argentina S.A. (hereinafter the “Marketer”) under the terms and conditions set forth below (the “Offer”).
+This is an irrevocable offer for a term of ____ (__) days by ________________ (hereinafter the “Generator”) to enter into an Output Marketing agreement for supply of capacity and electric energy in the Wholesale Electricity Market with Enron Comercializadora de Energía Argentina S.A. (hereinafter the “Marketer”) under the terms and conditions set forth below (the “Offer”).

 1. Regulatory Norms: Energy and Power commercialization shall be governed by this Offer, and in all cases where this Offer is silent, by Law 24,065, the resolutions of the Secretary of Energy for the commercialization of Energy and Capacity in the Wholesale Electric Market (WEM) and the rules of Resolution EX-S.E.E.
 Nº 61/92, as amended and supplemented.
 Capitalized terms used in this Offer but not expressly defined herein shall have the meaning assigned thereto in the aforementioned legal rules.

-3. Term: From and including .............through and including ................, (the “Term”) provided, however, that if the administration of the agreement is not approved by Cammesa, the OED and/or the Energy Secretariat for any reason, the Term will not become into effect and no obligation to indemnify will arise for any party.
+2. Term: From and including .............through and including ................, (the “Term”) provided, however, that if the administration of the agreement is not approved by CAMMESA, the OED and/or the Energy Secretariat for any reason, the Term will not become into effect and no obligation to indemnify will arise for any party.

-4. Energy
+3. Energy